arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/listk/README.md

 listOf(1, 2, 3).k()
 ```

-For most use cases you will never use `ListK` directly but `List` directly with the extension functions that Arrow projects over it.
+For most use cases, you will never use `ListK` directly, but rather `List` directly with the extension functions that Arrow projects over it.

 ListK implements operators from many useful typeclasses.